-- If the submission deadline has been met.
-Otherwise, the application will automatically be rejected. - If the full application satisfies all the criteria specified in the checklist (Section 7 of Part B of the grant application form).
+• If the full application satisfies all the criteria specified in the checklist (Section 7 of Part B of the grant application form).
 This includes also an assessment of the eligibility of the action.
 If any of the requested information is missing or is incorrect, the application may be rejected on that sole basis and the application will not be evaluated further.